FelixAnna/keep-hands-on/important/help-support-system/src/sdk/WebChat/readme.md

 1. Open a new terminal and type `npm run start:watch` to debug.

 2. Open a new terminal and type `npm run start:serve` to boot a http server.
 _The default uri is `http://localhost:3100`_

 3. Open a new terminal and type `npm run start:mock` to boot a mock server.
 _The mock data is placed in `sdk/WebChat/mock/db.json`_

 ## Environment Variables

-Local Environment, create file `.env.developement.local` that content as below and put it in `sdk/WebChat/`
+Local Environment, create file `.env.development.local` that content as below and put it in `sdk/WebChat/`

 ```env
 ENDPOINT=http://localhost:8080